Skip to main content

 Fire & Smoke Restoration Certification in Massachusetts

 Fire & Smoke Restoration certification in Massachusetts prepares you to clean up after the structure and chimney fires that spike during the state's long heating season.
 NISCR's online, self-paced Fire & Smoke Restoration course delivers a same-day certificate covering soot removal, smoke odor mitigation, and content cleaning.
-Earn keyword-rich credentials for fire-loss work across Massachusetts without setting foot in a classroom.
+Earn credentials for fire-loss work across Massachusetts without setting foot in a classroom.

 100% online & self-paced — your certificate the same day, anywhere in Massachusetts.